Productivity Tips For Bloggers

 Multitasking Does Not Work

-For example, one day you can focus on writing content for your blog.
+For example, one day, you can focus on writing content for your blog.
 One day you can focus on creating art.
 One day you can focus on promoting your art on social media sites.

-Plan for Your Blog
+Plan For Your Blog

-Research for Your Blog
+Research For Your Blog Posts

 After you know what you will be writing about, take ten or fifteen minutes to gather any information you will need for the blog post.
 Collect any images or videos you will be using for the post as well.

 When it is time to write, you will not have to waste time searching for information or images that you will need to complete the blog post.
-There have been times when I was researching for information while I was writing an article, I ended up not completing the project because I got sidetracked.

 Put your smartphone in a different room.

-Do not open your emails.
 Stay off social media networks.